git/git.github.io/General-Microproject-Information.md

 expected.
 Something like "I couldn't find a good micro-project for me", for example, doesn't tell us much, and doesn't give us any idea about how we could help you.

+## Some conventions

+It can be intimidating to introduce yourself or send your first patch to the mailing list, but we hope that the following conventions will help you get properly started.

+### Start your own email thread

+When you introduce yourself to the Git mailing list, please start your own email thread instead of replying to a thread where someone else introduced themself, or worse a completely unrelated thread.

+### Use a tag, like [GSoC], [Outreachy], etc, in your subject

+Yeah, we insist on this because many applicants don't do it despite the fact that it helps everyone, especially themself.

+### Reply inline

+Many people these days use the "top posting" posting style, but we usually reply inline instead, which is also called the "interleaved posting" posting style.
+See https://en.wikipedia.org/wiki/Posting_style for more information about these styles.

+So please don't just reply on top of the email you are replying to.
+Instead, just expand the email you are replying to and put your comments in it.

+### Put ALL the co-mentors in To: or Cc:

+When emailing about something related to your program (GSoC or Outreachy or ...) and when you know who are your possible (co-)mentors, put them all in To: or Cc:.
+If you email or reply and forget to put one of your (possible) co-mentors in the loop, it can only create confusion or additional useless synchronization work for your mentors and ultimately make it harder for them to help you.

+If you have something personal to say to only one of your mentors, it's Ok to not put others in To: or Cc:, but otherwise, please, make it a habit to put them all in the loop when you contact them.

+Tip: just use "Reply-all" when you reply to an email.

+### Don't be formal

+We are used to not using titles, like "Sir", "Mr", etc, and not being formal.
+Yeah, it can be difficult, as in some areas or countries, people are supposed to be formal with mentors, professors or people older or more experienced than themself.
+But please try to be as informal as us.

+### Tell us your first name or how you want to be called

+Most people on the mailing list like to call each other and to be called using their first name, or sometimes a nickname.
+So that's how we would like to call you.
+So let us know your firstname or how you want to be called.

+Yeah, sometimes it seems obvious, but sometimes it's really not, as for example in some countries people commonly have 4 different names, in others they usually mention their first name after their last name (instead of before), in yet others, first names are usually abbreviated in non obvious ways, etc.

+So please make it clear.

+### Tell us the pronouns we should use

+Again, yeah, it's often obvious, but often it's not.
+So please tell us if we should use "He/him/his", "She/her/her(s)", "They/them/their(s)", or another pronoun to talk about you.